 It’s Battle of New Orleans Day AND Elvis Presley’s birthday!
 In the past I’ve posted my review of Change of Habit, the Elvis movie with him as a doctor, Mary Tyler Moore as a nun and Ed Asner as a cop.
 I’ve also posted about the musical in which Elvis IS Andrew Jackson – Rock ‘N’ Roll vs the Redcoats.
 (With an Ann-Margret drag queen as pirate Jean Lafitte. )

-This time around I’ll dredge up the often-neglected Orion business from decades ago.
+This blog post will dredge up the often-neglected Orion business from decades ago.
 It was a fun bit of nonsense that only the most far-gone Elvis Conspiracy Theorists take seriously.
 As always I consider conspiracy theories, put-ons, hoaxes and ARG’s to be modern variations of myth and folklore.

 Yes, Elvis died in 1977.
 That’s not the point.
 The point is the way the whole Orion/ Jimmy Ellis/ Elvis Conspiracy rabbit hole deserves to be studied forever because of the way fiction and reality seemingly influenced each other to the point where they became almost inseparable.